May 26, 2022

 - Payment of the MSRS program application fee.

-- Graduate of an accredited baccalaureate academic program in health science (includes, but not limited to, cardiovascular technology, ultrasound, radiologic technology, respiratory therapy, or nursing)
+- Graduate of a regionally accredited baccalaureate academic program in health science (includes, but not limited to, cardiovascular technology, ultrasound, radiologic technology, respiratory therapy, or nursing)

 - Official transcripts from all institutions attended.

 - A cumulative undergraduate GPA of at least 3.0.
 If undergraduate GPA is below 3.0, consideration may be based on GPA calculation on the last 60 semester hours (90 quarter hours) of undergraduate work.

 Additional Requirements for International Students